I Try My Best: Why Am I Such A Loser?

 Avoid Comparing Yourself With Others

 Sometimes spending time with friends or even family members can help to make you feel like a loser, especially if you are insecure in your accomplishments.
 It is important, however, to avoid comparing yourself to others.

 Everyone is different, and everyone comes from different places.
 Sometimes it is all too easy to look at another person's success and ignore our own.
 This is especially true, once again, if you only look at one metric at a time.
 Maybe someone that you know has a more prestigious job or a bigger paycheck than you, but maybe they don't have a family or they don't volunteer as much.

 Check Your Mood

 When people are experiencing a bout of depression, the world can look like a dark and lonely place.
 Even worse, they tend to blame themselves for the things that happen to them, regardless if they had any control over the way the situation played out.
 They exaggerate their faults and diminish their good qualities.

-Help with Answering 'Why Am I Such a Loser?'
+Help With Answering 'Why Am I Such A Loser?'

 Sometimes, the question of why you're such a loser haunts you despite your best efforts to overcome it.
-At times like these, a counselor can help you deal with your feelings of inadequacy and recognize your positive qualities.
+At times like these, a therapist can help you deal with your feelings of inadequacy and recognize your positive qualities.
 They can provide a well-tuned listening ear as well as helpful techniques for getting in touch with the beauty of who you are as a person.